Amazon workers in New York begin voting in union election

 'NO EXPERIENCE'

-Some workers said they are open to a unionized workplace but have concerns about Amazon Labor Union’s ability to advocate on their behalf.
+Some workers said they are open to a unionized workplace but have concerns about ALU’s ability to advocate on their behalf.

 “The union has no experience at all,” said Claudia Rodriguez, 58, who has worked at JFK8 for four years.
 Rodriguez, while walking up to the voting tent, said she was still on the fence about whether to back the union.

-A rerun of last year's failed union organizing campaign at Amazon's warehouse in Bessemer, Alabama, is also scheduled to conclude Friday.
-Votes will be counted starting on March 28 for this second closely watched election.
+A rerun of last year's failed union organizing campaign at Amazon's warehouse in Bessemer, Alabama, is also scheduled to conclude on Friday.
+Votes will be counted starting on Monday for this second closely watched election.

 The American labor movement has gained momentum over the past year, motivated by the high-profile Alabama campaign, ongoing pandemic concerns and strikes.

-(Reporting by Danielle Kaye and Doyinsola Oladipo in New York; editing by Anna Driver and Nick Zieminski)
+(Reporting by Danielle Kaye and Doyinsola Oladipo in New York Editing by Anna Driver, Nick Zieminski and Matthew Lewis)

 ((danielle.kaye@thomsonreuters.com;))